devplayer0/fyp/report.md

 somewhat broad "metric" in _tracing_.
 Tracing a program involves logging in detail each execution of small blocks in a program, often as small as a single instruction [@profiling_tracing].
 This provides a lot of data that could potentially be used to measure performance.
-In its simplest form, a trace might contain a sequential list of memory addresses, each being the value of the program counter every time the CPU executed an instruction.
-With the original program, it would be possible to reconstruct the exact path the processor took.

 ### Execution and measurement methods

 There are two overall methods for executing programs and